-- General Fund-the principle operating fund of the district which will account for approximately 56.8 percent of budgeted 2023-2024 expenditures in the district. - Risk Management Fund (sub-fund of the General Fund)-an optional, restricted fund the district uses solely for the management of risk-related activities and financial transactions as identified in C.R.S. section 24-10-115 and article 13 of title 29.
-It will account for approximately 2.5 percent of 2023-2024 budgeted expenditures. - Bond Redemption Fund-a restricted fund which accounts for resources accumulated for the payment of principal, interest, and project-related expenses on voter-approved, long-term general obligation debt.
-This fund will account for 11.8 percent of 2023-2024 budgeted expenditures.
+- General Fund-the principle operating fund of the district which will account for approximately 53.5 percent of budgeted 2024-2025 expenditures in the district. - Risk Management Fund (sub-fund of the General Fund)-an optional, restricted fund the district uses solely for the management of risk-related activities and financial transactions as identified in C.R.S. section 24-10-115 and article 13 of title 29.
+It will account for approximately 1.2 percent of 2024-2025 budgeted expenditures. - Bond Redemption Fund-a restricted fund which accounts for resources accumulated for the payment of principal, interest, and project-related expenses on voter-approved, long-term general obligation debt.
+This fund will account for 24.4 percent of 2024-2025 budgeted expenditures.

 - Building Fund-a temporary, restricted fund used to track all the expenditures of resources approved by voters for acquiring capital sites, buildings, and equipment.
-In 2023-2024, this fund will contain 12.3 percent of budgeted expenditures. - Capital Projects Fund-a committed fund used to account for the purposes and limitations specified by C.R.S.
+In 2024-2025, this fund will contain 7.5 percent of budgeted expenditures. - Capital Projects Fund-a committed fund used to account for the purposes and limitations specified by C.R.S.
 22-45-103(1)(c), which our district uses to facilitate the acquisition of equipment, technology, and vehicles on an annual basis.
-This fund will account for 1.8 percent of budgeted expenditures during the 2023-2024 fiscal year. - Operations and Technology Fund-a restricted fund which accounts for the Debt-Free Schools Mill Levy, and associated interest, used to pay for the district's general facility operations and maintenance.
-This fund is the district's secondary operating fund and will account for 7.5 percent of budgeted expenditures in fiscal year 2023-2024. - Designated Purpose Grants Fund-the fund used to record financial transactions for grants received for designated programs funded by federal or state sources.
-It will account for 2.8 percent of budgeted expenditures in 2023-2024. - Student Athletic, Activities, and Clubs Fund-the fund committed to financial transactions for school-sponsored pupil athletics and other related activities which are supported in whole or in part by revenue from pupils, gate receipts, and other fund-raising activities.
+This fund will account for 0.6 percent of budgeted expenditures during the 2024-2025 fiscal year. - Operations and Technology Fund-a restricted fund which accounts for the Debt-Free Schools Mill Levy, and associated interest, used to pay for the district's general facility operations and maintenance.
+This fund is the district's secondary operating fund and will account for 6.3 percent of budgeted expenditures in fiscal year 2024-2025. - Designated Purpose Grants Fund-the fund used to record financial transactions for grants received for designated programs funded by federal or state sources.
+It will account for 2.2 percent of budgeted expenditures in 2024-2025. - Student Athletic, Activities, and Clubs Fund-the fund committed to financial transactions for school-sponsored pupil athletics and other related activities which are supported in whole or in part by revenue from pupils, gate receipts, and other fund-raising activities.
 It is also used to record financial information for any student organized clubs.
-This fund will contain 1.3 percent of 2023-2024 budgeted expenditures. - Nutrition Services Fund-a fund that is restricted to transactions related to food service operations and required because the district receives USDA school breakfast and lunch funding.
-It will account for 1.8 percent of budgeted expenditures in 2023-2024. - Extended Day Care Program Fund-a fund committed to tracking transactions for those locations which operate either before- and after-school day care programs or tuition-based preschool programs.
-It will account for the remaining 1.4 percent of budgeted expenditures for the fiscal year.
+This fund will contain 1.1 percent of 2024-2025 budgeted expenditures. - Nutrition Services Fund-a fund that is restricted to transactions related to food service operations and required because the district receives USDA school breakfast and lunch funding.
+It will account for 1.9 percent of budgeted expenditures in 2024-2025. - Extended Day Care Program Fund-a fund committed to tracking transactions for those locations which operate before- and after-school day care programs.
+It will account for the remaining 1.3 percent of budgeted expenditures for the fiscal year.